ivan-jb-mak/ivan-jb-mak/README.md

 I have learned a lot from the curriculum and am now learning different technologies for other tech stacks for full stack applications.

 * 🎓 Postgraduate Mechatronics Engineering student and self taught developer
-* 🔭 Currently working on full stack web applications using the MERN stack
+* 🔭 Currently working on a twitter-clone using TypeScript, GraphQL, React, Apollo-Client, and PostgreSQL
 * 🌱 Currently discovering and learning new technologies to create innovative applications!
 * 😄 Pronouns: He/Him
 <br />